 A power nap is a brief period of rest during the day to gain better focus and mental alertness.
-Several scientific studies verify the benefits of napping, which is why we at Restworks are adamant about integrating naps into work life.
+Several scientific studies verify the benefits of napping, which is why we at Restworks is a company dedicated to integrating naps into work life.
 Here is our guide to the perfect power nap.

 What is a power nap?